 Your credit score and underlying history are some of the most vital parts of your financial life.
 Your credit score follows you forever and it will play a huge role in many major financial situations throughout your life.
 Many people think that a credit score only really matters when it comes to being approved for a loan or credit card, but it goes far beyond that.

 Credit Report vs. Credit Score

 Your credit score is a three-digit number that is based on the information in your credit report.
 After taking into account all aspects of your report a mathematical formula is used to determine what your score should be, the higher the better.
-The leading credit score in the industry is FICO and range from 300 to 850.
+The leading credit score in the industry is FICO and ranges from 300 to 850.

 We all know that if you have a low credit score that it will be more difficult to find a bank or credit card company to lend you money, but it goes beyond that.
 Not only does your score affect whether or not you can borrow money and at an attractive rate, but it can affect everything from insurance rates to employment opportunities.